 Offices and Employees

-- Use floor stickers and barriers to ensure social distancing is maintained (examples at entrances, counters, etc).
+- Use floor stickers and barriers to ensure social distancing is maintained (at entrances, counters, etc).

 - Customer service personnel must work from cabins or offices separating them from passengers with an appropriate distance.